esteban-restrepo/bookings_report/README.md

-#Winks Web Scraper For the Occupancy Report
+#Winks Web Scraper For the Bookings Report

 ## Introduction

 Welcome to our Python-based web scraper!
-This tool is designed to fetch the occupancy report from Winks.
+This tool is designed to fetch the bookings report from Winks.
 Before you dive in, it's essential to configure the scraper according to your needs.
 This README will guide you through the process.

 ## Getting Started